-Study confirms smoke-free workplaces reduce heart attacksNovember 14th, 2011 in Health /
+Study confirms smoke-free workplaces reduce heart attacksNovember 14, 2011 in Medicine & Health / Health

 Mayo Clinic researchers have amassed additional evidence that secondhand smoke kills and smoke-free workplace laws save lives.
 The study will be presented to the American Heart Association's Scientific Sessions on Monday in Orlando.